agathauy/gsm-arduino/README.md

 Inside are two files, one to set the baud rate of the SIM900 shield to 9600, and one which would be the main sketch to use with this module.

-Run the sketch for changing the baud rate to 9600 first, esp
+Run the sketch for changing the baud rate to 9600 first.
+And then you can run the gateway ino.

 ### For the Node JS side
 See examples/test.js